What Is Hemolytic Uremic Syndrome?

 Infections of the gastrointestinal tract (your stomach and intestines) are the most common cause of this syndrome.
 The body’s immune system reacts to toxins released during an intestinal bacterial infection.
 This causes damage and destruction to blood cells as they circulate through the blood vessels.
 These include red blood cells (RBC) and platelets, causing them to die prematurely.
 The kidney is affected in two ways.The immune reaction can cause direct damage to kidney cells resulting in kidney injury.
 Alternatively, a build-up of destroyed RBCs or platelets can clog up the kidney’s filtering system and cause kidney injury or a build-up of waste products in the body, since the kidney can no longer efficiently eliminate waste from the blood.

-The damage to your health and kidney function can be quite serious if left untreated, or if complications arise.
-Kidney failure, high blood pressure, heart problems, and stroke are all concerns if HUS advances without prompt treatment.
+Kidney injury can be quite serious if left untreated.
+Kidney failure, dangerous elevations in blood pressure, heart problems, and stroke are all concerns if HUS advances without prompt treatment.

-HUS is the most common cause of kidney failure in children.
-It is most common in children under the age of 10, although older children and adults can also suffer from the disorder.
+HUS is the most common cause of acute kidney failure in children.
+It is most common in children under the age of 5, although older children and adults can also suffer from the disorder.